Kagen027/Projects/README.md

 coding equations and understanding how to solve problems and what different types of methods even existed.

 ### KGN Phonebook
-This is a terminal application that allows the user to Add, Update, Delete, and view contacts within the terminal.
-And lastly exit the Terminal application.
+This is a terminal application that allows the user to Add, Update, Delete, and view contacts within the terminal, As well as exit the Terminal application.